9 Things To Do In and Around Lexington KY

 Ark Encounter

-teens with grandparent in front of Ark Encounter
+family in front of Ark Encounter

 Our adventures began at the Ark Encounter with my mother-in-law.
 The Ark Encounter is about 40 minutes north of Lexington.
 If you are not familiar with the Ark Encounter, it is a life-size Noah’s ark attraction.